PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 			- They branched off and formed the Church of the Silver Flame.
 		- Varyn felt the increasing forces of the LoD that were fighting to release their Overlords.
 			- He grew fearful that they would learn about the Dragonshard that kept Rak Tulkesh imprisoned.
+			- Knowing of their existence but not their location, he began a search that spanned many decades.
+He finally found a single fragment.
 		- Varyn left and wondered on his own for hundreds of years
 		- Was going to try to end his life when Bjorn's Father found him
 		- Carries around a fractured dragonshard fragment